 (But not quite the type of annoying Ads you’ll probably be thinking ..)

-So the next time they’re scrolling through their Facebook or Instagram feed you can re-engage with them with a mini series of sequential social media posts delivered over a period of time.
+So after they visit your website, and the next time they’re scrolling through their Facebook or Instagram feed you can re-engage with them with a mini series of sequential social media posts delivered over a period of time.

 And every-time they encounter you on social media, guess what?